Did you know that eight out of 10 Americans report feeling foot arch pain? Yet, less than half go to a podiatrist to address these aches and pains.

 Why the diversity in where and how arch pain is felt?
 Because of the variation in underlying causes.

 What kind of a diagnosis can you expect to get from a podiatrist?
-There are four main culprits when it comes to foot arch pain, although you should visit a podiatrist at podiatry center in Clifton, NJ for a thorough examination and proper diagnosis.
+There are four main culprits when it comes to foot arch pain, although you should visit a podiatrist at the podiatry center in Clifton, NJ or Wayne, NJ for a thorough examination and proper diagnosis.

 At the podiatrist’s office, they may discuss one or more of the following conditions with you: